jgymf/jgymf/README.md

 I am trained as a computational chemist, but at heart, I am more of a mathematician and physicist.
 Programming feels like wielding a magic wand—it empowers me to achieve remarkable results and explore bold ideas.
 It enhances and completes my mathematical instincts.

-I am passionate about applying machine learning to practical problems, ranging from drug discovery and supply chain optimization to refining trading strategies in the stock market.
-I created this GitHub profile to showcase some of the machine learning projects I’ve worked on and to collaborate on future projects.
+I am passionate about applying machine learning to practical problems, ranging from drug discovery and supply chain optimization problems to refining trading strategies in the stock market.
+I created this GitHub profile to: i) showcase some of the machine learning (and non-ML related but interesting) projects I’ve worked on, and ii) collaborate on future projects.

 I’m excited to connect with others here.
 Feel free to reach out!